zolotarevandrew/my-learning-tracker/log.md

 Replica sets provide redundancy and high availability.
 Replication provides a level of fault tolerance against the loss of a single database server.

-A replica s44et contains several data bearing nodes and optionally one arbiter node.
+A replica set contains several data bearing nodes and optionally one arbiter node.
 Of the data bearing nodes, one member is deemed the primary node, while the other secondary nodes.

 Primary receives all write operations.
 Records all changes to its data sets in its operation log, i.e. oplog.